 Article 1 - Definitions

-Education not regulated by specific educational legislation.
+Education that is not regulated by specific educational legislation.

 Article 2 - Applicability

-Article 3 – Educational Service Offer
+Article 3 - Offer

 - the duration of the agreement,

-d. the period of validity of the offer.
+d. the validity period of the offer.

 Article 4 - Agreement